Are you gearing up for your first Thanksgiving off-grid?

 9. Easy Clean-Up

-Next, you’ll want to consider cleaning up after everyone.
+Next, consider cleaning up after everyone.
 If you are having only your immediate family, then things may not be so different from any other normal day of cooking.

-But if you plan on inviting a few extra family members or friends over for the special occasion, then you’ll want to consider the extra clean up.
+However, if you plan on inviting a few extra family members or friends over for the special occasion, then consider the extra clean up.
 This is especially true if you haul in water.

 However, if you go with paper plates and napkins, then you could potentially compost those items.
 If you choose silverware, you could wash and reuse them, or you could take them to a recycling center if you are trying to lead a greener lifestyle.